khakhalin/notes/side/art_names.md

 * Manuel Panselinos - Macedonia, 13-14c

-Sources
+Historical sources
-* St Anne from the Faras cathedral in Sudan - Nubians invented Anime (the eyes!)
+* St Anne from the Faras cathedral in Sudan - Nubians invented Anime (the eyes)
+* Cave of the Painters - the most famous of Kizil caves, with this mixed Buddhist-Helenistic art
 * Mudlarking - lots of pretty sorted objects from the mud
+* Chhath Puja Madhubani paintings - a more southern, Hindu extension of 2D tangka-style paintings

 Contemporary
 * Maxim Sukharev - neopagan geometric icon-like thingies: https://www.deviantart.com/sukharev/gallery